LoRA – low rank adaptation of large language models

 Let's see how this is done

-To understand how LoRA works, we first have to remember what happens when we train a model.
-Let's go back to the most basic part of deep learning, we have a dense layer of a neural network that is defined as:
+To understand how LoRA works, we first need to recall what happens when we train a model.
+Let's go back to the most basic part of deep learning; we have a dense layer of a neural network defined as:

-Where $W$ is the weights matrix and $b$ is the bias vector.
+Where W is the weight matrix and b is the bias vector.

-For the sake of simplicity we will assume that there is no bias, so it would look like this
+To simplify, let's assume there is no bias, so it would be like this

-Suppose that for an input $x$ we want it to have an output $ŷ$.
+Suppose for an input x we want it to have an output ŷ

-• First what we do is to calculate the output we get with our current value of pesos $W$, i.e. we get the value $y$.
+• First, what we do is calculate the output we get with our current weight value $W$, that is, we obtain the value $y$

-• Next we calculate the error that exists between the value of $y$ that we have obtained and the value that we wanted to obtain $ŷ$.
-We call this error $loss$, and we calculate it with some mathematical function, now it does not matter which one.
+• Next, we calculate the error that exists between the value of $y$ that we have obtained and the value that we wanted to obtain $ŷ$.
+We call this error $loss$, and we calculate it with some mathematical function, which does not matter now.

-• We update the weights $W$ by subtracting from each of their values the value of the gradient multiplied by a learning factor $alpha$, i.e. $W = W - \alpha \Delta W$.
+• We update the weights $W$ by subtracting from each of their values the gradient value multiplied by a learning rate $\alpha$, that is $W = W - \alpha \Delta W$

 LoRAlink image 32

-The authors of LoRA propose that the weights matrix $W$ can be decomposed into
+The authors of LoRA propose that the weight matrix W can be decomposed into

-So, by freezing the $W$ matrix and training only the $"Delta W$ matrix, it is possible to obtain a model that fits new data without having to retrain the whole model.
+So by freezing the matrix W and training only the matrix \Delta W, one can obtain a model that adapts to new data without having to retrain the entire model.

-But you may think that $$Delta W$ is a matrix of size equal to $W$ so nothing has been gained, but here the authors rely on Aghajanyan et al. (2020), a paper in which they showed that although the language models are large and their parameters are matrices with very large dimensions, to adapt them to new tasks it is not necessary to change all the values of the matrices, but changing a few values is enough, which in technical terms, is called Low Rank Adaptation.
+But you might think that \Delta W is a matrix of the same size as W, so nothing has been gained, but here the authors draw on Aghajanyan et al. (2020), a paper in which they demonstrated that although language models are large and their parameters are matrices with very high dimensions, to adapt them to new tasks it is not necessary to change all the values of the matrices; changing just a few values is sufficient, which technically is called low-rank adaptation.
 Hence the name LoRA (Low Rank Adaptation).

-Now suppose that the matrix $\Delta W$ can be decomposed into the product of two matrices $A$ and $B$, i.e.
+Now suppose that the matrix \Delta W can be decomposed into the product of two matrices A and B, that is

-You can already see the power of LoRA, when you have very large models, the number of trainable parameters can be greatly reduced.
+You can already see the power of LoRA, when dealing with very large models, the number of trainable parameters can be drastically reduced.

-If we look again at the image of the LoRA architecture, we will understand it better.
+If we look back at the image of the LoRA architecture, we will understand it better

 LoRA adapt

-But it looks even better, the savings in number of trainable parameters with this image
+But it looks even better, the savings in the number of trainable parameters with this image

 LoRA matmul